cristina-radin/extreme-events/README.md

 📞 Contact / Support
-For questions regarding the processing pipeline, HPC execution, or data structure, please contact:
+For questions regarding the processing pipeline, HPC execution, or data structure, don't hesitate to contact me.
-Cristina Radin (project PI / main developer)